TrueFiEng/Waffle/README.md

 ```

 ### Example contract
 Below is an example contract written in Solidity.
-Place it in `contracts` directory of your project:
+Place it in `contracts/BasicTokenMock.sol` file of your project:

 ```solidity
 pragma solidity ^0.5.1;